ar-ml/VPNremoteSignup/README.md

 # How to uninstall the application?
+- First of all use windows Task manager, search for VPNremoteSignup.exe and end the process.
-- you can just execute C:\VPNremoteSignup\unins000.exe
+-  Then you can just execute C:\VPNremoteSignup\unins000.exe
 OR:
-- Simply delete the folder C:\VPNremoteSignup
+- Delete the folder C:\VPNremoteSignup
 - Remove VPNremoteSignup.exe from autostart by deleting it here: C:\Users\YourUsername\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup